UUÂãÁÄÖ±²¥

 Background to UK residential property held in offshore structures

-A person who is non-UK domiciled may limit his exposure to IHT on death by keeping some of his assets outside the UK (and outside any other jurisdiction which imposes a similar tax).
+A person who is non-UK domiciled may limit their exposure to IHT on death by keeping some of their assets outside of the UK (taking into account any other local taxes that might apply to the jurisdiction in which they are held).

 As a general principle, UK residential property should always be subject to IHT regardless of the domicile status of its owner because it is, by definition, situated in the UK.
-However, certain arrangements can be made which wrap up or ‘envelope’ property in overseas assets so that, effectively, the legal location
+However, certain arrangements can be made which wrap up or ‘envelope’ property in overseas assets so tha the legal location (lex situs) of the underlying

 Powered by